 The course provides opportunities for education practitioners and non-practitioners, to develop research-informed knowledge and understanding of a range of complex learning needs.
 Through discussion, collaboration, and independent projects, student research will contribute to advance knowledge of teaching pupils with S/PMLD.

 Modules 1 and 2 focus on advancing knowledge of current research and understanding of the historical context for ALN education.
 There will be an exploration and analysis of alternative pedagogies and multi-agency provisions to support learning.
 Completion of these modules will achieve PCert award.

 Module 3 is a 60 credit research module leading to PDip award.
 Students undertake an Independent Research Project and write a paper to present at a symposium of their peers and specialists.
 These insights gained will contribute to the wider understanding of teaching and inspiration for further practitioner-led research of S/PMLD.

-The Postgraduate are comprised of 2 modules and both are compulsory to achieve the award.
+The Postgraduate Certificate (PGCert) is comprised oftwo modules and both are compulsory to achieve the award.
 Each module is 30 credits at Level 7.